anasrar/.dotfiles/README.md

 # How to use

+- run `stow.sh <directory>` to create symlink specific directory
+- run `unstow.sh <directory>` to remove symlink specific directory
-- run `stow.sh` to create symlink
+- run `stow-all.sh` to create symlink all directory
-- run `unstow.sh` to remove symlink
+- run `unstow-all.sh` to remove symlink all directory